Stackclash/5e-vault/1. DM Stuff/DM To-Do/To Do Board.md

 - [ ] Create script/roll tables to generate a NPC
 - [ ] [[Complete Critical Tables]]
 - [ ] [[See if info callout could use tabs]] ^lifr6c
+- [ ] Update Player Template to use a function for updating from DnD Beyond

 ## Research